myTerminal/re-write/README.md

 ## What is it?

-*re-write* is a command-line utility that can be used to 're-write' multiple files into a single file, optionally with a password protection.
+*re-write* is a command-line utility that can be used to 're-write' multiple files into a single file, optionally with password protection.

 ## Background

 Back in late 2009, I wrote an encryption algorithm capable of obfuscating single files and I used it to transfer data without getting intercepted by intelligent security systems.
 The data belonged to me and I believed that I had a right to carry it across machines even to and from environments that did not allow me to do that.
 The utility was written in VB.Net.

-In early 2010, I continued working on that utility to improve its efficieny and later I could enable it to work on files as well as directories.
+In early 2010, I continued working on that utility to improve its efficiency and later I could enable it to work on files as well as directories.

 're-write' is inspired by the old algorithm and is being now written in JavaScript.
 I started working on this command-line utility to share this secret weapon of mine with the open-source community.